astropy/halotools/docs/quickstart_and_tutorials/model_building/preloaded_models/hearin15_composite_model.rst

 .. _hearin15_parameters:

-Parameters of the Hearin et al. (2015) model
+Parameters of the Hearin et al. (2015) Model
 =================================================

 The ``hearin15`` model naturally inherits all of